5 Crohn’s Disease Self-Care Strategies

 Exercise stimulates the brain to release endorphins and dopamine (the “feel good” hormones) which helps to reduce stress, improve mood, and boost energy levels.
 By moving your body more often, you are creating a happier, healthier mind.

 Having a chronic health condition is challenging, but you can still be fit and enjoy physical activities!
-In fact, physical activity/exercise may significantly help your condition!
+Physical activity/exercise may significantly help your condition!

-Below are some activities to add into your Crohn’s disease self-care routine:
+Below are some activities to add to your Crohn’s disease self-care routine:

 • Bicycling